Date Of Visit:____________________

 - Provide choices but also set limits and use time-out or other consistent discipline for unacceptable behavior.

-- Limit television and video watching to one hour per day.
+- Limit television and other media time to no more than 2 hours per day.
 Watch programs with your child and discuss them.

 Schedule an appointment for your child's next visit, usually at 4 years of age.